-- The title.

-- The number ARM DUI0808C.

-- The page number(s) to which your comments refer.

-- A concise explanation of your comments.
+- The title ARM® Compiler ARM C and C++ Libraries and Floating-Point Support User Guide. - The number ARM DUI0808E. - If applicable, the page number(s) to which your comments refer. - A concise explanation of your comments.

+ARM also welcomes general suggestions for additions and improvements.
 Note ARM tests the PDF only in Adobe Acrobat and Acrobat Reader, and cannot guarantee the quality of the represented document when used with any other PDF reader.